Quick Search – See all homes for sale in Midtown Atlanta

 Explore Midtown Atlanta Neighborhoods

-Explore Midtown Atlanta’s best neighborhoods including Ansley Park, Morningside, Virginia Highland, Candler Park, Inman Park, Lake Claire and Poncey Highland.
+Explore Midtown & Intown Atlanta’s best neighborhoods including Ansley Park, Morningside, Virginia Highland, Candler Park, Inman Park, Lake Claire, Poncey Highland and homes on the Beltline.
 Each area of Midtown has its own unique style.

 Ansley Park is an oasis of gracious, elegant homes on tree-lined lanes surrounding Ansley Golf Club’s beautiful course.
 The historic neighborhood is located in midtown Atlanta, close to the Atlanta Botanical Garden, Piedmont Park and The High Museum.
 Ansley Park was selected as our Neighborhood of the Week!

 Homes in Ansley Park typically range from $500,000 to over $3 million dollars.
 Learn more about Ansley Park and see Ansley Park homes for sale.